evhub/coconut/HELP.md

 ```
 There are a couple of new things here that deserve attention:

-First, the use of normal tuple notation to access and check against the contents of the tuple.
-List notation can also be used, and both lists and tuples will match either.
+First, the use of normal list notation to access and check against the contents of the sequence.
+Tuple notation can also be used, and both lists and tuples will match either.

 Second, the use of the wildcard, `_`.
 Unlike other variables, like `x` in this example, `_` will never be bound to a value, and can be repeated multiple times without requiring the repeats to be the same value.
 Making sure all uses of the same variable are equal, however, like in `(x,x)` , is actually a very useful feature of match statements, as can be seen from this example.